-New York State Sen. Joe Addabbo has sponsored a new bill to expand online sports betting.
+New York State Sen. Joe Addabbo has sponsored a new bill to expand online sports betting in NY.

 The bill, if passed, would allow for fixed-odds NY horse racing to be included on the apps.